How To Succeed At The 52 Week Money Challenge

 10 – Pack snacks and food when going on car trips or even when running errands around town.
 Having your own food will eliminate stopping at fast food or grabbing items from a convenience store.

-Year-Long Savings Challenges
+Year-Long Savings Challenge

 If you’re paid bi-weekly, this 26 Week Savings Challenge may help you.